-- Institutionalized: The participant exits the program because he or she has become incarcerated in a correctional institution or has become a resident of an institution or facility providing 24-hour support, such as a hospital or treatment center, while receiving services as a participant.
-There is no minimum length of stay in an institution to qualify for the institutionalized exclusion; however, the exclusion may only be used when the participant cannot continue to receive program services. - Health/Medical: The participant exits the program because of medical treatment, which is expected to last longer than 90 days and precludes entry into unsubsidized employment or continued participation in the program. - Deceased: The participant is deceased.
+- Institutionalized: The participant is incarcerated in a correctional institution or has become a resident of an institution or facility providing 24-hour support, such as a hospital or treatment center, during the course of receiving services as a participant. - Health/Medical: The participant receives medical treatment, which is expected to last longer than 90 days and precludes entry into unsubsidized employment or continued participation in the program. - Deceased: The participant is deceased.

-• Reserve Forces Called to Active Duty: The participant exits the program because the participant is a member of the National Guard or other armed forces reserve military unit and is called to active duty for at least 90 days.
-Foster Care: The Participant is in the foster care system as defined in 45 CFR 1355.20(a) and exits the program because the participant has moved from the area as part of such a program or system.
-This exclusion only applies to the WIOA Title I Youth Program.
+- Entered into the active military: The participant is a member of the National Guard or other reserve military unit of the armed forces and is called to active duty for at least 90 days. - Foster care: The participant is in the foster care system and exits the program because the participant has moved from the area as part of such a program or system. - Ineligible: The participant, who was determined to be eligible, is later determined not to have met eligibility criteria. - Criminal offender: A participant enrolled while incarcerated in a correctional institution and remained incarcerated after exit. - Other reason for exit: Do not use - Retirement: Do not use